DitlevR/FunctionalProgramming/README.md

 " insert into employee (id, name, email) values (1, "john", "john@johnmail.com"); "

+To insert data into the department table - execute the following line in your database:
+" insert into department(name, description, employee_id) values("PR", "1st floor", 1); "

 go to "localhost:5000/allemployees" to see john

+The relations between the tabels is made in python and can be seen on line 60, 62, 79.

 This is all we have done at the moment for this api.